The People's Quiz

-The People's Quiz (originally known as The National Lottery People's Quiz) was a BBC National Lottery game show broadcast on BBC One from 24 March to 23 June 2007, hosted by Jamie Theakston and featuring William G. Stewart, Myleene Klass and Kate Garraway as the 'Quiz Panel', who asked the questions to the contestants.
+The People's Quiz (originally known as The National Lottery People's Quiz) is a BBC National Lottery game show broadcast on BBC One from 24 March to 23 June 2007, hosted by Jamie Theakston and featuring William G. Stewart, Myleene Klass and Kate Garraway as the 'Quiz Panel', who asked the questions to the contestants.

 The show originally featured National Lottery branding, with the National Lottery draws taking place during the programme.
 Following poor ratings and negative reaction from critics, the National Lottery cut its association with the show, and from episode six onwards, the show was retitled as simply The People's Quiz with the National Lottery draws moved to a separate live broadcast for the remainder of the series.

 Auditions

 Auditions were held throughout January 2007 all around the UK.

 The quiz was open to nearly everyone, in that the only excluded categories were: